-- a) The incremental approach will be a preferred method to be used in preparing the annual operating budget and also the other budgeting methods were it is allowed by the municipality, except in cases except in cases where a contractual commitment has been made that would span over more than one financial year.
-In these instances the zero based method will be followed. - b) The annual operating budget shall be based on realistically anticipated revenue, and the anticipated operating expenditure that can be equal or less than the anticipated revenue, which can result in a balanced or surplus budget. - c) An income based approach shall be used where the realistically anticipated income would be determined first and the level of operating expenditure would equal or less than the determined income, thus resulting in a balanced or surplus budget. - The municipality shall budget in each annual and adjustments budget for the contribution to: - Provision for accrued leave entitlements equal to the accrued leave; - Entitlement of officials as at 30 June of each financial year; - Provision for bad debts in accordance with its rates and tariffs policies and the GRAP accounting standards; - Provision for the obsolescence and deterioration of stock in accordance with its stores management policy; - Depreciation and finance charges shall be charged to or apportioned only between the departments or votes to which the projects relate. - At least 5% of the operating budget component of each annual and adjustments budget shall be set aside for maintenance.
+- a) The incremental approach will be a preferred method to be used in preparing the annual operating budget and also the other budgeting methods where it is allowed by the municipality, except in cases where a contractual commitment has been made that would span over more than one financial year.
+In these instances, the zero based method will be followed. - b) The annual operating budget shall be based on realistically anticipated revenue, and the anticipated operating expenditure that can be equal or less than the anticipated revenue, which can result in a balanced or surplus budget. - c) An income based approach shall be used where the realistically anticipated income would be determined first and the level of operating expenditure would equal or less than the determined income, thus resulting in a balanced or surplus budget.